The Lion Hunters

-The Lion Hunters is a 1951 American low-budget adventure film directed by Ford Beebe and starring Johnny Sheffield, Morris Ankrum, Ann Todd (in her final feature film), Douglas Kennedy and Woody Strode, billed as "Woodrow Strode" in his first credited role.
-It was the fifth in the 12-film Bomba, the Jungle Boy series from poverty row Monogram Pictures, based on the Bomba series of juvenile adventure books.
+The Lion Hunters is a 1951 American low-budget adventure film directed by Ford Beebe and starring Johnny Sheffield, Morris Ankrum, Ann Todd (in her final feature film), Douglas Kennedy and Woody Strode in his first credited role.
+It is the fifth in the 12-film Bomba, the Jungle Boy series produced by Monogram Pictures, based on the Bomba series of juvenile adventure books.
 The film's sets were designed by the art directors Dave Milton and Vin Taylor.

-Plot summary
+Plot

-A lion trapper [and his daughter] rendezvous with his hardheaded partner in the African jungle.
-Bomba befriends the girl, Jean, and explains to her why trapping lions is not right, and she comes to understand him; he later sabotages the men's plans, and with assistance from local Masai natives and lions, runs them off.
-In this film, Bomba uses the word "Ungawa" for the first time.
+A lion trapper and his daughter Jean rendezvous with his hardheaded partner in the African jungle.
+Bomba befriends Jean and explains why trapping lions is wrong, and she comes to understand him.
+He later sabotages the men's plans, and with assistance from local Masai natives and lions, expels them from the area.